cherylwang20/cherylwang20.github.io/_pages/gallery.md

 layout: page
 title: Gallery
 permalink: /gallery/
-description: Snapshots with my research group and from conferences and travel.
+description: Across the years, I have the privilege to work with various great research group across the world.
+Here are a few snapshots of me on the road, as well as back home in Montreal, Canada.

 nav: true
 nav_order: 2
 ---